davidkhala/fabric-common/README.md

 - new Feature required: GetPrivateStateByRangeWithPagination: https://jira.hyperledger.org/browse/FAB-11732
 - async or not: CryptoSuite importKey

-- [1.4] cleanup self and promise in fabric-ca-client, channeljs#instantiateChaincode not found
 - [1.4] `Channel#getChannelConfigFromOrderer` could not specify target orderer
 - client.newTransactionID(); --> new TransactionID(Identity,isAdmin)
 - create docker env manager to convert a env jsObject to env list(having same key checking)